tbollenbach/Alpha/README.md

 4. **Move Windows**: Drag DM windows by their header to reposition
 5. **Close DM**: Click the × button to close a DM window

+### Voice Channels

+The app includes real-time voice communication using WebRTC:

+1. **Join Voice**: Click the "🔇 Join Voice" button to connect to the voice channel
+   - Your browser will request microphone permissions
+   - You'll be muted by default when joining

+2. **Unmute Microphone**: Click "🎤 Muted" to unmute and start talking
+   - Button turns green (🎤 Unmuted) when active
+   - Your voice will be transmitted to all users in the voice channel

+3. **Speaking Indicators**:
+   - When someone speaks, a pulsing microphone icon appears next to their name
+   - Muted users show a 🔇 icon, unmuted users show a 🎤 icon

+4. **Leave Voice**: Click "🔊 Leave Voice" to disconnect from voice chat

+**Note**: Voice uses peer-to-peer WebRTC connections.
+All users who join voice will automatically connect to each other.
+For best quality, use headphones to prevent echo.

 ### User Roles

 The app includes three default roles: